Apples Equals Cyanide Equals Light

 Ryuk is very, very bored.

 Ryuk spots him, the human that is going to relieve him of the terrible burden of his boredom, walking down a busy street in Edo – no, they call it Tokyo now, don't they?
-Ryuk is wondering vaguely what will happen if he writes down a Japanese name using the Roman alphabet, or if he uses the correct symbols in the wrong order, and that is when he sees him.
+Ryuk is wondering vaguely what will happen if he writes down a Japanese name using the Roman alphabet, or if he uses the correct kanji but puts the first name before the family, and that is when he sees him.

 Ryuk has grown adept – just a little, not enough for scorn – at reading human expressions.
 He has ample experience in being able to judge when a human is finally going to break and write their own name down.
 But anybody with the tiniest bit of knowledge would know what Yagami Light is thinking.
 It's written all over his face – I am so bored.

-Yagami smiles though, and the boredom seems to be gone, though it lingers in his eyes, and everybody, everybody around him is fooled, even his family, and Ryuk knows that family is something important to humans, supposed to be something important.
+Yagami smiles though, and the boredom seems to be gone even though it lingers in his eyes, and everybody, everybody around him is fooled, even his family, and Ryuk knows that family is something important to humans, supposed to be something important.

 Ryuk is entranced.